omni-us/jsonargparse/README.rst

 specifying an argument value, the previous value is replaced, and this also holds for lists.
 Thus, a parse such as ``parser.parse_args(['--list=[1]', '--list=[2, 3]'])`` would result in a final value of ``[2, 3]``.
-However, in some cases it might be desided to append to the list instead of replacing.
+However, in some cases it might be decided to append to the list instead of replacing.
 This can be achieved by adding ``+`` as suffix to the argument key, for example:

 .. testsetup:: append